 They resided in Brandonville, Preston County, WV circa 1858; Aleppo, Greene County, PA in 1860; in Upper Turkeyfoot Township (post office Somerfield), Somerset County, PA in 1870; in Springhill Township, Fayette County, PA in 1880; and by 1900 in Vanderbilt, Dunbar Township, Fayette County.

 Their known children were Sarah Holiday, Elijah H. Holiday, Lindsey "Linzy" Holiday, Lucinda Holiday, Emma Foster and Louise Frost.

 In Aleppo in 1860, Josiah earned a living as a tenant farmer and the family drew their mail at a post office across the state line in Cameron, Marshall County, VA (later West Virginia).
 Then in Somerset County in 1870, his occupation was recorded by the census-taker as "keeping Bradey [or "Bradly"] Hs."
 The 1880 census shows him as a farmer.
 For more than three decades, they were members of the Methodist Episcopal Church.

 Josiah passed away near Leisenring at the age of 56 on April 20, 1890.
 An obituary noted that he "was held in high esteem by his neighbors."
 Burial was in Oak Grove Cemetery in Uniontown.

-Now widowed, Mary resided in 1900 with her son Elijah and family in Dunbar, Fayette County.
-She spent her final years in Vanderbilt.
+Now widowed, Mary resided in 1900 with her son Elijah and family in Vanderbilt, Dunbar Township, Fayette County, where she spent her final years.

 [Should you have any knowledge or documents about Mary connecting her to her presumed parents George and Mary, please consider sharing that with us to enhance the accuracy of this biography.
 You may reach us via email.]